Eduardo Bolsonaro: Personal life

 His brothers are Flávio Bolsonaro, a member of the Legislative Assembly of Rio de Janeiro from 2003 to 2019 and currently member of the Federal Senate, and Carlos Bolsonaro, a member of the Rio de Janeiro City Council since 2001.
 He married psychologist Heloísa Wolf on 25 May 2019, in a small wedding at Santa Tereza, Rio de Janeiro.
 Bolsonaro's father Jair, who was then president of Brazil, and his stepmother Michelle, attended the ceremony.
 Unlike his father, he speaks fluent English.
-The couple's daughter, Geórgia Wolf Bolsonaro, was born in October 2020.
+The couple's daughter, Geórgia Wolf Bolsonaro, was born in October 2020 and son Jair Henrique Bolsonaro in September 2023.

-Eduardo is a big fan of the band Forfun.
+Eduardo is a fan of the band Forfun.